 - 17.7 A casual employee is an employee who meets the definition under section 15A the Fair Work Act.
-In summary a 'casual employee' is someone who accepts an offer of employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the person.
-A casual employee can elect to accept or reject work that is offered during their engagement as a casual employee. - 17.8 A casual employee shall be paid an hourly rate calculated on the basis of: - (a) one thirty-eighth of the appropriate rate, prescribed by Clause 7, Salaries, and where applicable one thirty-eighth of the appropriate allowance or allowances prescribed by Clause 10, Special Allowances, plus a casual loading of 25% thereof; and - (b) one thirty-eighth of the appropriate allowances prescribed by Clause 13, Uniform and Laundry Allowances.
-In addition, a casual employee will be entitled to the provisions in clause 11 Fares, Expenses and Parking. - 17.9 A casual employee will be paid a minimum of 4 hours for each engagement. - 17.10 With respect to a casual employee the provisions of Clause 6 Rosters; Clause 19, Annual Leave, shall not apply.
-Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclause 4.3. - 17.11 In accordance with the NES, casual employees have no entitlement to paid annual leave or paid personal/carers leave or other paid NES entitlements. - 17.12 A casual employee who is required to and does work on a public holiday shall be paid for the time actually worked at the rate of double time and one-half, such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday and in lieu of the 25% casual loading prescribed at clause 18.9(a).
+In summary, a 'casual employee' is someone who accepts an offer of employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the person.
+A casual employee can elect to accept or reject work that is offered during their engagement as a casual employee. - 17.8 A casual employee shall be paid an ordinary hourly rate calculated on the basis of: - (a) one thirty-eighth (1/38) of the appropriate rate, prescribed by Clause 7, Salaries; and - (b) where applicable one thirty-eighth (1/38) of the appropriate allowance or allowances prescribed by Clause 10, Special Allowances, plus a casual loading of 25% thereof; and - (c) one thirty-eighth (1/38) of the appropriate allowances prescribed by Clause 13, Uniform and Laundry Allowances. - (d) In addition, a casual employee will be entitled to the provisions in clause 11 Fares, Expenses and Parking. - 17.9 A casual employee will be paid a minimum of 4 hours for each engagement. - 17.10 With respect to a casual employee, the provisions of Clause 6, Rosters, Clause 19, Annual Leave, shall not apply.
+Further, casual employees shall not be entitled to an additional day off or part thereof as prescribed by subclause 4.3. - 17.11 In accordance with the NES, casual employees have no entitlement to paid annual leave or paid personal/carers leave or other paid NES entitlements. - 17.12 A casual employee who is required to and does work on a public holiday shall be paid for the time actually worked at the rate of double time and one-half, such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday and in lieu of the 25% casual loading prescribed at clause 18.9(a). - 17.13 For a casual employee's entitlement to paid long service leave, see the Long ServiceLeave Act 1955.